Border Force: Rank insignia

 Uniformed Border Force officers have their rank displayed on shoulder epaulettes, attached to their shirt, jumper or jacket.
 Warranted officers below Senior Officer rank may also have their identification number displayed.

-The rank and epaulette styling is in line with many other border agencies and shares close similarities with its Australian counterpart, the Australian Border Force.

-Uniform and Equipment
+Uniform and equipment

-All BF officers wear a dark blue uniform (without headgear) and have certain equipment, to help them do their jobs.
+All BF officers wear a dark blue uniform (without headgear).

 BF officers always wear their rank and personal number on an epaulette (see above).

 Officers carry batons, handcuffs, radios and may wear a stab vest, or equipment vest.
+BF also has a dog unit and dog handlers.